kSiadat/mtDNA_project/About_mtDNA.md

 A major feature of mtDNA is that it has a much higher mutation rate than nuclear DNA.

-There are also multiple whole copies of a mitochondria's mtDNA within it (usually about 6 - 10), they all typically have
+There are also multiple whole copies of a mitochondria's mtDNA within it (usually about 6 - 10), they all have the ability to exchange mtDNA with each other.

-Finish sentence - CONOR.

 Another way in which mtDNA is distinct from nuclear DNA is that it does not replicate in time with the phases of the cell cycle, even though mtDNA replication and maintenance is controlled by nuclear DNA.